Minna Irving: Career

 Irving wrote dozens of poems that were published in popular and literary magazines including Century, Woman's Home Companion, The Smart Set, Leslie's Weekly, Munsey's, and Ainslee's.
 She also published a collection of poetry, Songs of a Haunted Heart (1888).
 She wrote Christmas-themed poems, and during the Spanish–American War and World War I, she published poems about the war efforts.
 "I love camps and soldier life.
 Indeed I am more interested in the rough side of life," she explained in 1902.
 "I know many sea captains and naval men and I learn things from them.
 I love the sea."

 Some of Irving's poems appeared in the Journal of Education, and The Phrenological Journal. and she wrote an essay about recreational driving for Suburban Life.

 Irving also wrote stories and poems with a supernatural or horror aspect, and at least one science fiction story, "The Moon Woman" (1929).
 Pulp magazines where her work appeared included Weird Tales, Amazing Stories, All-Story Magazine, and Argosy.
 Several of her poems appeared in The Haunted Hour (1920), an anthology of spooky poems, many of them by women, compiled by Margaret Widdemer.

 Irving wrote verses that appeared on the memorial for Quentin Roosevelt in France.
 In 1929, she was one of ten American poets awarded a cash prize, as finalists in a contest to write a new national anthem.
+American composer Anna Ware Poole used Irving’s text in her song “Salvation Mary.”